Rescue workers battle mudslips, waist-high waters in typhoon-hit Japan

 “Please remain on your guard for landslides and river overflows.”

+A Nagano city official said there were some showers by early afternoon, although it was not heavy rain.

-More than 92,000 households were still without power early on Monday, a national holiday, the Ministry of Economy, Trade and Industry said.
+More than 77,000 households were still without power by mid-afternoon on Monday, a national holiday, the Ministry of Economy, Trade and Industry said.
 That was down from 262,000 households as of midday on Sunday.

+Also, about 136,000 households were without running water as of Monday morning, Suga said.

+In Fukushima, north of the capital, Tokyo Electric Power Co (9501.T) reported nine cases of irregular readings from sensors monitoring water over the weekend at the Fukushima Daiichi nuclear power plant, which was crippled by a 2011 earthquake and tsunami.

 Reporting by Kyung Hoon Kim, Kwiyeon Ha; Writing by Kiyoshi Takenaka; Editing by Raju Gopalakrishnan